customer-dynamics/c3-amazon-connect/docs/ALTERNATIVE_IMPORT.md

   - This prevents even your _root_ user from having ECR permissions and they cannot be added.

 > [!TIP]
-> If you are using Salesforce Service Cloud Voice, ensure that the `amazonConnect.workspaceApp` and `options.codeSigning` values are set to `false` in your `cdk.context.json` file.
+> If you are using Salesforce Service Cloud Voice, ensure that the `amazonConnect.addAppsToWorkspace` and `options.codeSigning` values are set to `false` in your `cdk.context.json` file.
 Your account will not have the necessary permissions for these items.

 ## Initial Deployment